Lorentzian Gromov-Hausdorff convergence and pre-compactness: Quotients of s

 \section{Quotients of \LpLSn s}

-In this section we show that, by identifying points that cannot be distinguished by the time separation function $\ell$, one can always assume that the point distinction property \eqref{eq-pdp} holds.
+In this section we show that, by identifying points that cannot be distinguished by the time-separation function $\ell$, one can always assume that the point distinction property \eqref{eq-pdp} holds.
 Such a procedure does not affect convergence.
 For an analogous construction in the setting of bounded Lorentzian metric spaces, see \cite[Subsec.\ 1.3]{MS:24}.